DJ Akademiks: 2014

 In May 2014, DJ Akademiks created a YouTube channel titled Crime Fails, which highlighted the mishaps committed by criminals during or after their criminal deeds.

-In June 2014, DJ Akademiks created a YouTube channel titled The War in Chiraq, which mainly centred around the coverage of the gang conflicts in Chicago and the various drill artists encompassing these conflicts.
+In June 2014, DJ Akademiks created a YouTube channel titled The War in Chiraq, which mainly centered around the coverage of the various drill artists and updates on the underlying gang conflicts in Chicago, giving drill music lyrics context.
+The channel played a substantial role in rendering the early Chicago drill music scene accessible to a wider audience.
+It had a quarter million subscribers and 94 million views in its first two years.

 2015

-In February 2015, DJ Akademiks created a YouTube channel titled King Akademiks, where he solely posted highlight clips from his latest Twitch livestreams and began live streaming on in 2022.
+In February 2015, DJ Akademiks created a YouTube channel titled King Akademiks, where he solely posted highlight clips from his latest Twitch livestreams and began live streaming on in 2020.

 In March 2015, DJ Akademiks created a YouTube channel titled Akademiks TV, where he posted noteworthy footage obtained from various musicians in the Hip-Hop/Rap genre.
 This footage did not feature any of DJ Akademiks' commentary.

 In July 2015, DJ Akademiks uploaded a video to his first self-titled YouTube channel, stating that his channel had been suspended and that he was moving to a new channel, also titled DJ Akademiks where he continued posting Hip-Hop/Rap related news.

 In August 2015, DJ Akademiks created a YouTube channel titled DJ Akademiks TV2 – The Negrotiator, which served as a backup for his newly created and now main channel DJ Akademiks, posting the same type of content but with a more critical and opinion-based touch.
+Since February 2023, this channel was primarily used to host and preserve full-length YouTube livestreams by DJ Akademiks and in September 2023, it was renamed to "The Akademy".

 2017–2020

-Aside from regularly posting and growing his DJ Akademiks YouTube channel, Instagram account, and Twitter account, from April 2017, to December 2020, DJ Akademiks co-hosted Everyday Struggle, a daily morning show for Complex, with Joe Budden (eventually replaced by Star, and finally Wayno) and Nadeska Alexis.
+Aside from regularly posting and growing his DJ Akademiks YouTube channel, Instagram account, and Twitter account from April 2017 to December 2020, DJ Akademiks co-hosted Everyday Struggle, a daily morning show for Complex, with Joe Budden (eventually replaced by Star, and finally Wayno) and Nadeska Alexis.
+On the BET Awards pre-show on June 25, 2017, DJ Akademiks and his co-hosts interviewed Atlanta rap group Migos, where tensions arose between him, his co-host Joe Budden and late Migos member Takeoff, after Akademiks questioned his absence on Migos' 2016 single "Bad and Boujee".

-In April 2018, DJ Akademiks launched his rapper alter-ego Lil Ak, by posting a music video for his song "Blues Clues", which included a cameo from rapper 6ix9ine.
-The music video amassed 3.1 million views.
+In April 2018, DJ Akademiks launched his rapper alter-ego Lil AK, by posting a music video for his song "Blues Clues", which included a cameo from rapper 6ix9ine.
+The music video amassed 3.2 million views, as of January 2025.
 DJ Akademiks created a separate YouTube channel for his rapper alter-ego, titled Lil AK.
 He continued to release a string of songs and music videos up until September 2020.